astrotars/serify/README.md

 ## Example

-To send a verification code using, use the `check` method as shown below:
+To send a verification code using, use the `start` method as shown below:

 ```javascript
 import Serify from 'serify';